 - salt as required

-- rinse the leaves and then chop then finely too.
+- If the radish has tender leaves, then rinse the leaves and then chop them finely too.

-- now add the green chiles and asafoetida and fry again for half a minute.
+- Now add the green chiles and asafoetida and fry again for some seconds.

-- add the radish along with the leaves. stir. add salt and mix well.
+- Add the chopped radish along with the leaves if using and salt as required.
+Stir and mix well.

-- do not cover the pan. let the radish cook on a medium flame.
+- Do not cover the pan.
+Let the mooli cook on a low to medium-low heat.

-- just stir the bhurji. the liquids will evaporate whilst the radish is getting cooked.
+- Keep on stirring the radish at intervals.
+The liquids will evaporate whilst the radish is getting cooked.

-- when the radish gets completely cooked and the whole bhurji looks dry, remove from fire.
+- When the radish gets completely cooked, all the liquids are evaporated and the whole mooli sabji looks dry, then switch off the heat.